KatherineCol/Data-Cleaning-SQL/README.md

 #### 2. Breaking out Address into Individual Columns (Address, City, State)
   Preparing the data to be searchable by address, city, or state.
-In the raw data base all this information was in only one raw.
+In the raw data base all this information was in only one column.

 #### 3. Populate Property Address data
    Here we manage the null address rows by populating the appropiate addresses.